GreptimeTeam/docs/docs/reference/sql/insert.md

 statement.
 The values must be in the same order as the columns.

 ## Examples
-Here is an example of an INSERT INTO statement that inserts a record into a table named system_metrics:
+Here is an example of an `INSERT INTO` statement that inserts a record into a table named `system_metrics`:

 ```sql
 INSERT INTO system_metrics (host, idc, cpu_util, memory_util, disk_util, ts)